-6.37 Doctors must not initiate opiate treatment for patients during an acute admission without advice from the specialist addiction unit (SAU).
+- 6.38 Doctors must not initiate opiate treatment for patients during an acute admission without advice from the specialist addiction unit (SAU).
 Doctors can continue to prescribe for registered substance misusers.
-If a substance misuser is admitted to hospital, the prescriber must check the drug and dose routinely prescribed in the community with the community prescriber or pharmacist and

-- 6.38 If a substance misuser is experiencing pain, the Pain Team should be consulted for advice on pain management or the on call anaesthetist. - On discharge, it is the prescriber's responsibility to liaise with the community prescriber or specialist addiction unit to arrange for community supplies of medication to be made or re-instated.
+If a substance misuser is admitted to hospital, the prescriber must check the drug and dose routinely prescribed in the community with the community prescriber or pharmacist and ascertain when the last supply was made.
+The prescriber must inform the community pharmacist and community prescriber to stop the supply until notified otherwise.
+The time and date of the last dose supplied in the community must be determined and recorded in the patient's medical record. - 6.39 If a substance misuser is experiencing pain, the Pain Team should be consulted for advice on pain management or the on call anaesthetist. - On discharge, it is the prescriber's responsibility to liaise with the community prescriber or specialist addiction unit to arrange for community supplies of medication to be made or re-instated.
 The hospital prescriber must confirm with the community prescriber and community pharmacist when the last dose was administered to the patient in the hospital.
 The hospital will only supply sufficient medication to cover the period until community supplies resume.
 If this is for more than one day, the patient must return to the hospital for daily supplies until the community supply is re-instated.
 Administration must be witnessed and recorded on the in-patient drug administration chart.
 It may be more appropriate to supply the patient with max 2 day supply for weekends or a max 3 day supply for bank holidays.